wearefrank/ladybug/MANUAL_TEST.md

   * The ladybug backend version is in `work/frankframework/ladybug/pom.xml`, the line `<ladybug.version>...</ladybug.version>` under `<properties>`.
 That value should be the artifact version mentioned in `work/ladybug/pom.xml`.
   * The ladybug-frontend you checked out should be compatible with the ladybug version you checked out.
 There does not have to be a match for the version numbers.
-* Create file `ladybug/skip-replace-inject.txt`.
-It can have arbitrary contents and you can also leave it empty.

 ### Configure Frank!Runner to run backend